 Working in Lexington for the first several years out of vet school, I had the opportunity to become certified as both a Canine Rehabilitation Therapist and Medical Acupuncturist.
 Most importantly, these certifications have provided me with additional skills during physical exams.
 While humans can tell you what hurts and where, veterinarians rely on their hands and eyes to guide them in diagnosing where pain is located in their patients.
 I have a passion for anatomy and learning WHY a particular muscle/tendon/ligament may be tight or painful, and helping that tissue to heal to the best of its ability which in turn helps the patient to feel better and leaves the client satisfied that their pet has the most comfortable and active lifestyle possible.

-My husband, Jeremy, is a youth pastor and is finishing up at Asbury Seminary with the goal to be a full time pastor.
-We have one 3 year old daughter, Naomi, and she brings an immense amount of joy to our lives!
+My husband, Jeremy, is an Associate Pastor at Georgetown First UMC.
+We have two children- Naomi (2014) and Oliver (2018).
 We also have several 4-legged children- 2 dogs (German Shepherd and Shepherd Mix), 2 cats and a horse (Thoroughbred).
 I enjoy reading fantasy fiction, hiking, horseback riding and spending time with family (as in family dinner nights EVERY week, multiple birthday parties a month and every holiday you can imagine).
 I enjoy thinking outside the box and welcoming new opportunities that I’ve never even considered.
 I’m learning to say “yes” more often than “no”!